 - Go to MyDMV.

-- Enter your DMV customer service number or Social Security number.
+- DMV customer service number or Social Security number.

-- Enter the title number of your vehicle, which is located on your renewal notice or current registration certificate.
+- Title number of your vehicle, which is located on your renewal notice or current registration certificate.

-- Enter the last four digits of your vehicle identification number (VIN), as listed on your notice or current registration certificate.
+- Last four digits of your vehicle identification number (VIN), as listed on your notice or current registration certificate.

 - Pay your renewal fee (see above) with Visa, MasterCard, Discover, American Express or checking account number (E-Check).